 Use the "go" command to initiate calculation of a model based on the current configuration.
+Used with the "initial" argument, the program calculates the initial state of the medium, but does not trace a reaction model.

 Use the "grep" command to search for each occurrence of the given character string in the current output dataset.
 For example, use to obtain a list of each line in "React_output.txt" (or the current output dataset, as modified by the "suffix" command) containing the string "Albite".